Watson visits Browns as 2nd grand jury declines to indict

 AP Sports Writer

-Deshaun Watson stepped away from legal depositions and allegations of sexual misconduct on Thursday to meet his new team.

-Wearing an orange throwback Browns jacket, Watson arrived at Cleveland’s headquarters in Berea, Ohio, the first step for him and a franchise investing in a player who has been accused by 22 women of sexual assault and harassment.

-TV cameras captured Watson walking into the team’s facility shortly before noon.
-Watson was scheduled to undergo a physical, and the Browns were still ironing out plans for a possible introductory news conference.
+TV cameras captured Watson walking into the facility shortly before noon and being escorted upstairs.
+He underwent a physical, the last stage in finalizing his $230 million contract, and the Browns will introduce him at a 1 p.m. news conference Friday.

-The 26-year-old Watson spent two days this week in Houston giving depositions in civil lawsuits filed by female massage therapists, who allege he harassed and assaulted them during massage appointments.

-A grand jury in Harris County, Texas, where Houston is located, recently declined to indict Watson on criminal charges.

-A three-time Pro Bowler, Watson, who sat out the 2020 season after demanding a trade, chose Cleveland to restart his career over several other teams after initially telling the Browns he wasn’t interested in playing for them.
-However, he changed his mind, perhaps swayed by a fully guaranteed $230 million contract.
+When he meets with media, it will be the first time reporters have asked Watson about the allegations or the Browns about their decision to trade for the 26-year-old with so much legal baggage.

+The team said Watson will be joined by general manager Andrew Berry and coach Kevin Stefanski, but not owner Dee and Jimmy Haslam, who will do a separate Zoom meeting later in the day.
+No reason was given why the Haslams will be at the Watson news availability.

-Browns owners Dee and Jimmy Haslam released statements on Sunday saying the team went through a “comprehensive evaluation process” before deciding to pursue Watson and ultimately signing him.
+To this point, the Browns’ only comments on their pursuit of Watson came in statements from the Haslams, who insisted the team went through a “comprehensive evaluation process” before deciding to pursue Watson and ultimately signing him.

-The Haslams flew to Houston and met with Watson along with Browns general manager Andrew Berry and coach Kevin Stefanski.
+The Haslams flew to Houston last week and met with Watson along with Berry and Stefanski, who watched film with the quarterback.

 “He was humble, sincere and candid,” the Haslams said.
 “In our conversations, Deshaun detailed his commitment to leading our team; he understands and embraces the hard work needed to build his name both in the community and on the field.”